 Examples of business letters can be found in a variety of ebooks in the Online LIbrary (click on the cover to read/view):

-The Optimal Resume software, available in the Resources tab of all Rasmussen College online courses, also provides assistance, including many business letter templates.
+The Optimal Resume software, available in the Resources tab of all Rasmussen University online courses, also provides assistance, including many business letter templates.

 APA's Publication Manual does not provide formal guidelines for creating outlines.
 When asked to do an outline in APA style for a course assignment, we recommend the following: